-Usually when energy bills go up, the best advice is to shop around for a cheaper deal, but there are very few on the market right now.
-However, you can still get help to manage your bills.
+Usually when energy bills go up, the best advice is to shop around for a cheaper deal if you can find one.

 Grants are available to clear domestic gas and electricity debts.
 But before you apply for these grants, get some free advice from a reputable agency like those listed below to make sure they are the right option for you.